webability/xstructure/README.md

 [cast] can be:

-- char, byte, uint8, uint16, uint24, uint32, uint64, timestamp, string, string0, hex, opaque, ignore
+- char, byte, uint8, uint16, uint24, uint32, uint64, varint, timestamp, string, string0, hex, opaque, ignore
 - It can also be another ParamNameX defined elsewhere into the descriptor.